-- 9. Reassembly - 9.1 Reassembly takes place in the reverse sequence.

-Attach the shutter onto the metering unit with two nuts (Fig. 228/1).
+9. Reassembly 9.1 Reassembly takes place in the reverse sequence.
+Pull the shutter (Fig. 184/1) out of the metering unit and secure with a linch

 11 Faults

 Danger of crushing, shearing, cutting, being caught or drawn in, winding and knocks through: